flowerbug/bcgt/README.md

 I also set up virtual environments in python to run beancount so the different dependencies don't clash with my existing python system versions.

-# What About Split And...
+# What About Split?

-[*] Split is not done yet.

-Also, I have not had to add any new commodities to the commodities.bc file, but at some point I hope to make that work automagically.
+Split now works.

 # Notes, Errors And Breaking Changes

 I make everything upper case when typed in so I don't have to wonder what the input looks like.

-No errors or issues other than those noted above (update to v2.0.1, fees and new symbols).
+If you accidentally type in something that isn't a number where it should be you will get some rather unhelpful error messages - I need to improve that.

+I have not had to add any new commodities/symbols to the commodities.bc file, but at some point I hope to make that work automatically.
+I usually edit prices.bc to add new symbols, but I also hope to get that to happen automatically.

+Currently no error checking is done on the destination location or file or permissions.

 Version 1.0.0 rescans all transactions each time a new transaction is generated and I no longer keep all of the transactions generated per run of the program in the out file (they are being appended to the latest file).

-Version 2.0.1 fixes mistakes I made(see above).
+Version 2.0.1 fixes mistakes I made (update to at least version 2.0.1).

+No errors or issues I'm aware of other than those I've noted here or up above.